-7.12.5 Connection to stepper motor controllers (step and direction)
+7.12.5 Connection to stepper-motor controllers (step and direction)

 This interface can be used to connect the servo amplifier to a third-party stepper-motor controller.
 The parameters for the servo amplifier are set up with the aid of the setup software (electrical gearing).
 The number of steps can be adjusted, so that the servo amplifier can be adjusted to the pulse-direction signals of any stepper-motor controller.
 Various monitoring signals can be output.
-The analog setpoint inputs are out of action.